lmchun/dubtechdatathon-2024/README.md

 - Are there are any specific demographic groups (gender/sex/age) that are most affected by specific types of drug overdoses?
 - Are opioids more lethal to certain age groups or races?

+### Reflection
+This was my first time working on a data analytic project using Python and Tableau.
+I had to quickly get up to speed and learn how to transform the data and represent it which were challenges, since my learning was focused in SQL.
+### Outcomes
+Our team successfully completed the task and created visuals, we compiled our findings into a presentation to submit to the judges.
+(At the time of me writing this, we do not know the results of our work.)

+### Links
 Rest of the Project - https://github.com/linasc3-ai/datathon

 Our Presentation - https://docs.google.com/presentation/d/16Hebv5GD9IyM6YcZ0h3K1IbSQ1Nw6tvX3dBZRNDeJVc/edit?usp=sharing